wavesoft/jbb/blog/Rewriting Array Optimizer.md

 benchmark: 1997.671ms
 ```

 Wow, so this actually made things worse.
+We could make things event

  Ok, **Note to self: Try to avoid scope variables, use object references instead!**